divyanshu2003singh/Divyanshu_notes_assignment/README.md

 Check responses, status codes, and error messages for each request.
 Unit Tests
 Run unit tests using Mocha and Chai:

 bash
 Copy code
+npm test
+Contributing
+Feel free to contribute by submitting issues or pull requests.

+License
+This project is licensed under the MIT License.

+bash
+Copy code